upday/upday.github.io/_posts/blog/2016-12-05-app-shortcuts.md

 #### Best practices:

-* Use at most 4 App shortcuts, including static and dynamic ones, for a better user experience.
+* Use **at most 4 App shortcuts**, including static and dynamic ones, for a better user experience.

 * Disable the Dynamic shortcuts that are no longer valid using <a href="https://developer.android.com/reference/android/content/pm/ShortcutManager.html#disableShortcuts%28java.util.List%3Cjava.lang.String%3E,%20java.lang.CharSequence%29">disableShortcuts(shortcut, errorMessage).</a> If the user has already pinned the shortcuts on the home screen, then the error message will be displayed.